AnirudhPenmatcha/Intelligent-Traffic-Flow-using-Machine-Learning/README.md

 Instructions to run the program:

 1. First install darknet by following the instructions from here: (https://pjreddie.com/darknet/install/).
 You don't need to install with CUDA, but it can increase your inference time.
 Installing with OpenCV is required.
 And LIBSO must be enabled.
-You can also replace with this in your makefile:
+Or you can also simply replace with this in your makefile to make sure opencv and libso are enabled:
 ```GPU=0
 CUDNN=0
 CUDNN_HALF=0